 Tips for Purchasing and Storing Olive Oil

-When it comes to cooking or frying with olive oil, the quality is incredibly important.
-Quality not only determines the taste, but also the health benefits, which is why extra virgin olive oil is the best to use.
-Be sure to read the labels carefully, because many oils labeled as extra virgin actually contain a mixture of oils.
-According to a study at the UC Davis Olive Centre some of the major brands sold in American grocery stores have been diluting their olive oil with cheaper alternatives like sunflower or canola oil.
-That’s why it’s always recommended to check the ingredients list to make sure you know what you’re buying.
+The next time you find yourself wondering, “Can you fry with olive oil?”, remember one thing: quality is incredibly important.
+Quality influences not only taste but also health benefits.
+Extra virgin olive oil is the best option, but be sure to read labels carefully, as some products labeled as extra virgin may contain a mix of oils.
+According to a study at the UC Davis Olive Center, some major brands sold in American grocery stores have diluted their olive oil with cheaper alternatives like sunflower or canola oil.
+To ensure you’re purchasing the real thing, always check the ingredients list.

-- Extra virgin olive oil should always include a harvest date on the bottle along with a “best before” date.
+- Extra virgin olive oil should display a harvest date and a “best before” date on the bottle.

-- Store in a dark bottle and keep away from direct light.
+- Store olive oil in a dark bottle and keep it away from direct light.

-- Use it up within three to six months of opening.
+- Use the oil within three to six months of opening.

-If you’re not sure whether your olive oil is of good quality, you can do a fridge test.
-Place your bottle in the fridge for approximately 5 hours at 32 degrees Fahrenheit and then check it — if the oil has started to solidify, you’ve got extra virgin olive oil.
-If it is still liquid, it has been diluted with other types of oil.
+To check the quality of your olive oil, perform a fridge test.
+Place the bottle in the fridge for around 5 hours at 32°.
+If the oil starts to solidify, it’s extra virgin olive oil.
+If it remains liquid, it has been diluted with other oils.

 - Bari Organic Extra Virgin Olive Oil: Look for it in select stores across the country or on the Bari website.